6 Steps to Create an ERP Continuous Improvement Plan

 For employees, there’s nothing more frustrating than submitting an improvement idea and hearing nothing back from the committee.
 Include communication as part of your continuous improvement plan.
 Think beyond the committee and decide how and when you’ll communicate with the organization about the improvements being made, what major projects are scheduled, and the results you’ve achieved from these initiatives.
 Your people will feel more involved in the process and will be more likely to submit ideas when they see follow-through from the committee.

 Not sure where to start with your continuous improvement plan?

 We can help.
-We work closely with our SME customers to help the maximize their ERP investment long after implementation.
+We work closely with our customers across Canada to help them maximize their ERP investment long after implementation.